Civil War History

 Within months, Alexandria was transformed into a bustling logistical supply center for Federal armies fighting in Virginia.
 Homes, churches and public buildings were commandeered for barracks, hospitals and prisons.
 A string of forts, including Fort Ward in Alexandria's West End, were constructed; today Fort Ward is the best preserved of those remaining.

 Because Alexandria was behind Union lines, African American refugees streamed into the city, contributing to the Union labor force but putting major stress on the area's ability to house and feed those in need.
 Alexandria's outskirts and vacant lots filled with shanties that would eventually form vibrant African-American neighborhoods.
+The Alexandria Contrabands and Freedmen Cemetery was the burial place for approximately 1,700 African Americans who fled to Alexandria to escape bondage.

 The years after the war were far from easy, but with its central position in the capital region, unmatched historic beauty and rich diversity, Alexandria would surpass even its glorious beginnings.